115 3rd Street SE, Suite 1200

 - Johnson County Bar Association

-- How to Avoid the Top 10 Employment Mistakes Made by Entrepreneurs and Growing Businesses
+- How to Avoid the Top 10 Employment Mistakes Made by Entrepreneurs and Growing Businesses, May

-- Top 10 Workplace Law Developments to Expect from the Trump Administration
+- Top 10 Workplace Law Developments to Expect from the Trump Administration, Employment Law Seminar, May

-- Harassment in Today’s Workplace: Identifying, Preventing, Training and Trending Developments
+- Harassment in Today’s Workplace: Identifying, Preventing, Training and Trending Developments, Employment Law Seminar, May

 - Final Rule on the White Collar Overtime Exemptions, Association of Corporate Counsel - Iowa Chapter, Corporate Counsel Forum, November